gauravshresthaofficial/SPA/README.md

-# SPA (Single Page Application)

-A modern web application built using React with Tailwind CSS.
+# Fitnesxia - Gym Fitness Website

+Fitnesxia is a sleek Single Page Application (SPA) built using React and Tailwind CSS, this app delivers a modern, seamless, and responsive user experience.

-## Project Setup
+## Tech Stack

-This project demonstrates a fast and efficient development workflow using Vite and React, with styling powered by Tailwind CSS.
+- **Vite**: For fast development and build tooling.
+- **React.js**: For building the user interface.
+- **Tailwind CSS**: For styling.

 ## Prerequisites